Kingston HyperX Cloud Stinger Review

 Audio

 Next, we moved on to evaluating the audio quality of this gaming headset from Kingston.
 This headset delivers surprisingly high-quality sound — both voice and music — and scored very high in our set of benchmarking tests.
-This solid performance earned the Stinger a 7 out of 10 in this metric, worth 30% of its final score, comparing quite favorably to the rest of the group.

 Starting off, the Stinger does a great job of replaying your teammates' voices, making them sound quite close to life, with very clear and understandable audio, but it does sound slightly flatter and less realistic than the top headsets.

 However, we had some mixed results in our positional sound tests.
-Our panel of testers could usually identify the location correctly of loud sounds in games, like gunfire or vehicles, but struggled a little with quieter sounds, with plenty of people misidentifying were someone was walking quietly.
+Our panel of testers could usually identify the location correctly of loud sounds in games, like gunfire or vehicles, but struggled a little with quieter sounds, with plenty of people misidentifying where someone was walking quietly.

 Microphone

 This headset also does a solid job at cutting out external noises, minimizing the sounds of a fan running in the background and failing to even pick up the sounds of a mechanical keyboard while typing.
-However, it does pick up the sounds if you are eating, though it does mute them slightly so the crunching of crackers or chips isn't quite so annoying to your teammates.
+However, it does pick up the sounds if you are eating, though it does mute them slightly, so the crunching of crackers or chips isn't quite so annoying to your teammates.
 It also doesn't pick up side conversations all that well — a great trait if you usually play somewhere with lots going on in the background.
 People on the other end of the line could usually hear that there was someone else talking, but it was usually unintelligible or they only caught bits and pieces of the conversation.

 Ease of Use